douxxtech/caal/README.md

 - The SSH drop-in written by `newcaal` disables agent forwarding, TCP forwarding, and X11 for the user
 - Users are created with `/tmp` as their home directory – they have no persistent home on the host
 - CaaLsh must be **setuid root** (or run as root) to perform mounts – the Makefile handles this

+## Need Help ?
+Have an issue running CaaL ?
+Feel free to open a new [issue](https://github.com/douxxtech/caal/issues/new/)

 ## License